Rainbow Springs Dog Friendly Guide

 What is the leash requirement at Rainbow Springs?

-All dogs must be on a 6-foot leash at all times while in the park.
-Leashes cannot be retractable or longer than 6 feet.
-This rule applies to all areas where dogs are permitted, including trails, campgrounds, and the tubing area.
+All dogs must be on a hand-held leash no longer than 6 feet at all times while in the park.
+Retractable leashes longer than 6 feet are not allowed.
+This rule applies to every area where dogs are permitted, including the nature trails, campground, and day-use areas.
 Keeping your dog leashed ensures the safety of other visitors, wildlife, and your pet.

 Can I camp with my dog at Rainbow Springs?